swabah/react-signature-canvas/README.md

-Here's a tailored `README.md` file for your project, reflecting the use of React with Vite for the setup:

----

 # React Signature Canvas App (with Vite)

 This is a responsive React application created using Vite, allowing users to draw a signature on a canvas, preview it, and download it as an image.
 The project utilizes `react-signature-canvas` for handling signature inputs, `react-icons` for adding icons, and Tailwind CSS for styling.